insidemordecai/printf/README.md

 # Making printf in C from scratch

-The function should functin the same as the standard `printf` function
+The function should work the same as the standard `printf` function

 ## Testing